swadeshi/decentralized-web-primer/README.md

 A set of tutorials and presentations explaining the technical ideas behind the distributed web

+## This is a Work in Progress!

+**This is a Work in Progress!** creating a primer like this is a community effort.
+If you know about the topics outlined here, or think other information should be included here, _please contribute content!_

 ## Using the Primer

 View the live site for the primer at http://swadeshi.github.io/distributed-web-primer/